About the Georgia Appeals Process

-A direct appeal from the Georgia Court of Appeals can take a long time, in part, because the lower court has to prepare a transcript of the trial proceedings and send it to the higher court along with other relevant documents.
+A direct appeal from the Georgia Court of Appeals can take a long time, partly because the lower court has to prepare a transcript of the trial proceedings and send it to the higher court along with other relevant documents.
 This process could take several months to conclude.

 When the higher court receives the necessary documents, the appellant will submit their legal argument, or brief, within 20 days.
 The opposing side has 20 days after that to respond.
 The attorneys may also request an oral argument.
 This is not to introduce new evidence and is not a new trial but an opportunity for the lawyers to point out the legal issues with the previous decision.

-Whether you are filing a motion for a new trial or notice of appeal, your lawyer may request an appeal bond.
+Your lawyer may request an appeal bond if you file a motion for a new trial or notice of appeal.
 But for most serious crimes, like murder, a judge cannot grant an appeal bond.